Hudson, Quebec: Former mayors

+Economy

+Hudson's local economy is based on trade and services.
+Catering establishments and places to socialize include for example the Café Carambola.
+The problem of parking is slowing down the development of new activities.
+The Hudson Business Development Corporation comprises 108 companies.
+Agricultural activity, which is rather limited, includes apple cultivation at Hudson's Orchards.
+The main commercial buildings are the Manoir Cavagnal, the IGA Plaza, the Whitlock Golf Club and Country Club and the Burnet Plus Medicentre.

 Infrastructure

 Transportation

 A single street, Main Road, traverses Hudson east to west, while the southern border of the town mainly runs along Quebec Route 342 (also known as Boulevard Harwood).
 Although many residents commute by automobile, a commuter train to Montreal (Vaudreuil-Hudson Line) stops in Hudson once per weekday in either direction.

 The town is also served by the 21 bus from the Exo La Presqu'Île, terminating at the Vaudreuil train station.

 Ferry to Oka

 Since 1909, a ferry across the Lake of Two Mountains has run from Hudson to Oka during the spring, summer and fall.
 Ferries are self-propelled and take ten to fifteen minutes to carry multiple automobiles, bike passengers, and foot passengers for a fee.
 Prior to the change to self-propelled ferries, a system of barges were towed across the lake by ropes attached to diesel powered tugboats.

 During the winter months, a tolled ice bridge allows vehicular traffic between the two towns.